hakngrow/aave-flashloan/README.md

 ### 9. Conclusion

 In this tutorial, we have successfully written, deployed and executed a flash loan smart contract.
-We borrowed DAI from the Aave lending pool and paid the loan amount plus fee in a single transaction, all done without any collateral.
+We borrowed DAI from the Aave lending pool and paid the loan amount plus fees in a single transaction, all done without any collateral.